What is a cipher suite?

 Why cipher suites are important

-The security level of your HTTPS traffic (the safety of your data and the data of your users) depends upon which cipher suites your web server uses.
+The security level of your HTTPS traffic (the safety of your data and the data of your users) depends on which cipher suites your web server uses.

 The compatibility of your HTTPS traffic (who will see errors, warnings or experience other issues) depends on the cipher suites your web server uses.